anyahush/surf-the-wave/README.md

 - [Compress JPEG](https://compressjpeg.com/) was used to compress images before uploading.
 - [Coolors](https://coolors.co/) was used to choose and match colours.
 - [Django Secret Key Generator](https://djecrety.ir/) was used to generate a random secret key.
+- [Favicon](https://favicon.io/) was used to generate a favicon for the site.
 - [Font Awesome](https://fontawesome.com/) was used for button icons.
 - Git was used for version control ad to push code to GitHub.
 - [GitHub](https://github.com/) was used to store the repository.